Chunghwa Telecom (NYSE:CHT) Releases FY 2022 Earnings Guidance

 Chunghwa Telecom (NYSE:CHT) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.160-$0.170 for the period.
 The company issued revenue guidance of $7.62 billion-$7.66 billion.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Advisor Group Holdings Inc. raised its position in shares of Chunghwa Telecom by 170.5% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 925 shares of the utilities provider’s stock valued at $39,000 after purchasing an additional 583 shares during the period.
-Jane Street Group LLC bought a new position in shares of Chunghwa Telecom in the third quarter valued at about $232,000.
-Finally, Millennium Management LLC bought a new position in shares of Chunghwa Telecom in the second quarter valued at about $365,000.
-2.14% of the stock is currently owned by institutional investors.
+Several hedge funds have recently bought and sold shares of CHT.
+Goldman Sachs Group Inc. lifted its holdings in shares of Chunghwa Telecom by 164.0% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 238,260 shares of the utilities provider’s stock worth $10,056,000 after acquiring an additional 148,021 shares during the last quarter.
+LPL Financial LLC acquired a new position in shares of Chunghwa Telecom in the fourth quarter valued at approximately $690,000.
+JPMorgan Chase & Co. increased its stake in shares of Chunghwa Telecom by 25.1% in the fourth quarter.
+JPMorgan Chase & Co. now owns 77,780 shares of the utilities provider’s stock valued at $3,283,000 after buying an additional 15,596 shares during the period.
+Millennium Management LLC acquired a new position in shares of Chunghwa Telecom in the second quarter valued at approximately $365,000.
+Finally, Jane Street Group LLC acquired a new position in shares of Chunghwa Telecom in the third quarter valued at approximately $232,000.
+2.14% of the stock is owned by hedge funds and other institutional investors.

 Chunghwa Telecom Co, Ltd. engages in the provision of integrated telecommunication services.
 It offers domestic & international fixed communication, mobile communication, broadband, Internet services.
 The Company also provides information and communication technology services; and innovative technology services such as Internet of things and artificial intelligence.